Verified CPA and accounting contact data

 Where does the count come from?

-We start from the full population of CPA and accounting firms operating in the US and Canada, 242,308 of them in our 2026-04 ingest, then find the partner or principal who runs each one, including practitioners who never built a LinkedIn profile.
-Emails are validated by our data source.
+Our 2026-04 canonical pull covers the full operating population of CPA and accounting firms in the US, plus 28,566 more in Canada.
+We identify the partner or principal running each one, including the two-thirds who never built a LinkedIn profile.
+Emails are validated before delivery.

 Does it cover Canadian CPA firms?

 Yes.
-We cover the US and Canada.
-The US carries 242,308 firms, Canada another 28,566, segmented by province where it matters.
-Both are populated the same way.
+The US base covers the full domestic CPA and accounting market; Canada adds another 28,566 firms, segmented by province where it matters.
+Both are built the same way.

 How fresh is the data?